The minimum tools a blacksmith needs are anvil, hammer and forge.

 These forges are still used in primitive or impoverised places.

-Modern versions may use an iron pipe for the tuyere and a hand crank or electric blower.
+Modern versions may use an iron pipe for the tuyere and a hand crank or electric blower according to the means of the smith.

 CJ Roy of Bison Forge New Deli, India says, "Here in India we simply dig a hole in the ground insert a grate and prop a few old bricks around the hole and insert a simple mechanical or motorised air-blower in a trench leading into the hole under the grate...